bbauska/UofM-Inter-with-JavaScript/readme.md

 When I would put my mouse over, we would get the updated image and the alt text.
 When I took my mouse off, we would get back to the original, over, out, over, out.
-In the new version, you will add at least three additional images of your own for total of six images, and we\'re going to use the Tab key to that people can use the same type of functionality as with the mouse.
+In the new version, you will add at least three additional images of your own for total of six images, and we&apos;re going to use the Tab key to that people can use the same type of functionality as with the mouse.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->